witchy-mutant/blog/_posts/2015-01-18-Why-You-Should-Speak-At-Meetups-And-Conferences.markdown

 Conferences and meetups are places for everybody.
 Especially bigger conferences will have some really **big** names but also a lot of newcomers, lot of *ordinary* guys speaking about something interesting and/or interestingly.

 Can I present my subjective opinion?
 Of course!
-There's no one authorative way of doing things... almost never.
+There's no one authoritative way of doing things... almost never.
 You don't have to be afraid of being wrong, the worst thing which can happen is - people will correct you and *you* will learn from it.
 Bad deal?

 Your audience is your friend
 --